h3rb/ZeroTypes/README.md

 ZeroTypes was rigorously tested and combed through using cppCheck (http://cppcheck.sourceforge.net/) - one of the most useful tools on the planet for C++ developers.

-No need for BOOST BLOAT!
-DIY and DRY

-BSD LICENSE!!!
-Credit due, but otherwise, free and clear for commercial use.

 Also included:

  - Super deep random numbers library
- - Random data generated from Atmospheric Data (Random.org)
+ - Random data generated from Atmospheric Data (Random.org), pseudorandoms and uniform() randoms
  - Extensive String manipulation functions
  - Kewl Beans BinaryFile class
  - Powerful optimized LinkedList class with MACROS for easy daily use
  - Super-simple JSON reader/writer
  - Awesome error code reading functions specifically for WinAPI
+ - Nifty geometry helpers like distance and angle helpers for simple game AI
+ - Utility functions galore

 Before ZeroTypes: